+See MN /xy.

+such a strict identity; but there is the gen-identity maintaining the rememberances of former actions of that gene-identical one and reaping the results of those actions.

-According to some actio-reactio-principle, a certain kind of reaction to the carrying out of an action always happens immediately, comparable to the recoil when shooting a bullet with a gun: Every single inner as well as outer action causes -of course: non-consciously- at the immediately following mind-moment an imprint at the most subtle level of the consciousness; and such a memory-like imprint is causally reprinted from mind-moment to mind-moment, whereby no entropy works and whereby therefore no half-life happens to that temporal sequence of imprints.
+According to some actio-reactio-principle, a certan kind of reaction to the performation of an action always happens immediately, comparable to the recoil when shooting a bullet with a gun: Every single inner as well as outer action causes - of course: non-consciously - at the immediately following mind-moment an imprint on the most subtle level of the consciousness; and such a memory-like imprint is causally reprinted from mind-moment to mind-moment, whereby no entropy works and whereby therefore no half-life happens to that temporal sequence of imprints.

-In addition, the long-run effect of an inner action consists in its inviting to repeat actions of this kind; and repeating such actions sufficiently often, this causes traces at the grosser levels of the consciousness.
+In addition, the long-run effect of an inner action consists in its inviting to repeat actions of this kind; and repeating such actions sufficiently often, causes traces at the grosser levels of the consciousness.
 The long-run effect of an outer action consists in corresponding counter-actions of one's surrounding; and also in this case, repeating leads to learning.
-In this way, someone may learn something which is unhealthy, like hurting other beings; or he may learn something which is ethically neutral, like learning one of the languages of the American Indigenas; or he may learn something which is healthy, like protecting beings from being hurt by somebody.
+In this way, someone may learn something which is unhealthy, like hurting other beings; or he may learn something which is ethically neutral, like learning one of the languages of the American Indigenas; or he may learn something which is healthy, like protecting beings from being hurted by somebody.

-Whatever kind of action someone is performing, there is no god who will punish him, or who will disregard him, or who will reward him; but some state of the continuity of him -i.e. of that continuity called by me then "he" or "she" - will sometime later reap the results of the actions of the former state of this continuity, whether or not that later state of it is similar to the former one:
+Whatever kind of action someone is performing, there is no god who will punish him, or who will disregard him, or who will reward him; but some state of the continuity of him - i.e. of that continuity called by me then "he" - will

+Comprehensive teachings concerning mind, mind-moment, and imprint at the most subtle level of the consciousness, and related topics of the Bodhisattvayāna philosophy of mind may be found esp.
+In: Rabten /xy, and Gonsar (VFPhil) (forthcoming) /xy.
+See also Essler-Mamat (WBG) 2006 /xy.

+Within the Śrāvakayāna-texts, only traces of Bodhisattvayāna-views concerning the mind are to be found.

-Owners and heirs of their actions are the beings!
+sometime lateron reap the results of the actions of the former state of this continuity, whether or not that later state of it is similar to the former one: Owners and heirs of their actions are the beings!

+\ \ \ \

+References

+AN

+DN

+MN

+SN

+UD

+Gonsar

+Rabten

+Essler-Mamat (WBG) 2006

+Essler-Mamat (VFPhil) 2007

+Platon "Phaidon"

+Platon "Kratylos"

+Plutarch

+Hobbes

+Descartes

+Kant

+Schopenhauer

+Mach

+Wittgenstein

+Yājñavalkya

+Śākyamuni

+Śāriputra

+Katyāyana

+Bhikșu

+Śramaṇa

+Brāmaṇa

+Śrāvastī

+Anāthapiṇḍada